Lothar Rendulic

-Lothar Rendulic (Rendulić; 23 October 1887 – 17 January 1971) was an Austrian army group commander in the Wehrmacht during World War II.
+Lothar Rendulic (Rendulić; 23 October 1887 – 17 January 1971) was an Austrian war criminal and army group commander in the Wehrmacht during World War II.
 Rendulic was one of three Austrians who rose to the rank of Generaloberst (colonel general) in the German armed forces.
 The other two were Romanian-born Alexander Löhr and Erhard Raus from Moravia.

 Rendulic was tried at the Subsequent Nuremberg Trials in 1948.
 Though acquitted of deliberate scorched earth tactics in Finland during the Lapland War, he was convicted of killing hostages in Yugoslavia at the Hostages Trial and imprisoned.
 After his release in 1951 he took up writing.

 Early life and career

 Rendulic was born in 1887 in Austria into a military family of Croatian origin (Rendulić).
 He studied law and political science at universities in Vienna and Lausanne; in 1907, he was admitted to the Theresian Military Academy and commissioned as an officer into the Austro-Hungarian Army in 1910.
 He served during World War I from 1914 to 1918.
 Returning to the University of Vienna, Rendulic obtained his doctorate in law in 1920.
 He joined the newly formed Austrian Armed Forces and in 1932 joined the banned Austrian Nazi Party.
 From 1934, Rendulic served as a military attaché to France and United Kingdom.
 In 1936 he was put on the "temporary inactive list" because of his early membership in the Nazi Party.